c0ncentus/JsonInspectorHelper/README.md

         onUpdate={(obj) => { this.handleObj(obj) }}
         onValidate={() => { }}
 />

+// What is needed

 ```

 # Drawbacks:

+## Priority Lvl 1
 - Valid always is show for Array input always => Expected : when Array input is the same ; dont't show the button
 - there is no notification about if it's changes correctly.=> Expected trigger notification about update, add, remove - notification about verificaation if changes is apply.
 - On Array when content is filled and you will change; you cannot on UI, => expected : you can (no changes the props because the props is not "re-hydrated")
 - lot of legacy code and too complex code (algo) => Expected Only the code is usefull is here and maybe Unit Test (none)

+## Priority Lvl 2
+- Setting
+- more advanced seeting on bubble on what kind of type/subType is authorized or not